nprashanth1712/titanic-survival-prediction-webapp/README.md

 ## Deployment

-To deploy this project run this commod onto your python ide terminal
+To deploy this project run this command onto your python ide terminal

 ```bash
    streamlit run "location of the titanic-survival-prediction-webapp"